bdarcus/courses-intro-human-geography/glossary.md

 Fordism
 :   A social and economic system that involves vertically-integrated mass-production,
     relative peace between capital and labor mediated by strong government involvement.

+Human Development Index (HDI)
+:   A composite development measure that includes health, education, and
+    standard of living (for more, see [here][hdi]).

 International Division of Labor
 :   A spatial division of labor that spans international borders.

 New International Division of Labor
 :   One way to describe the globalization of manufacturing economies
     beginning in the 1960s.
 This division of labor involved the movement of lower-skill manufacturing work from core to periphery and semi-periphery.

 Old International Division of Labor
 :   A division of labor largely associated with the era of European colonialism,
     where former colonies provided raw materials to core states, which in turn produced higher-value finished goods.
 Often colonial powers enforced these unequal trade relationships through force, or other coercion.

 Post-Fordism
 :   A social and economic system characterized by vertically-disintegrated
     production, and less government engagement in the economy, and in labor rights.

 Spatial Divison of Labor
 :   The fact that divisions of labor take place in space; that _where_ work
     gets done may be as significant as _who_ does that work.

 Vertical Integration
 :   The integration of the complete range of a production process under the
     direct control of a firm.
 The classic example is the original _Ford Motor Company_, which owned the complete range from rubber plantations, to production lines, to auto dealerships and insurance.

 Vertical Disintegration
 :   Where firms spin off certain segments of their production process to other
     firms (subcontractors), giving more geographic and business flexibility.

 # Political Geography